adamgunderson/PaloAltoVersionMonitor/README.md

    Place the CSV files containing EOL data for hardware models and software versions in the same directory as the script.
 You can generate these files using the `scrape-eol-dates.py` script (see below).

 4. Configure the script:
    Update the `config.yaml` file with your FireMon server details, email settings, and alert thresholds.
+Mostimportantly copy/paste the imported control UUID.
+This can be found by clicking into the control under Administration > Compliance > Controls > Search for contolr "Palo Alto Verion Monitor", then click on it.
+The UUID will show in the browser URL.

 #### Usage